kobsio/kobs/docs/plugins/sql.md

 | yAxisStacked | boolean | When this is `true` the values of the y axis are stacked. | No |
 | legend | map<string, string> | A map of string pairs, to set the displayed title for a column in the legend.
 The key is the column name as returned by the query and the value is the shown title. | No |

+## Notification Options

+!!! note
+    The SQL plugin can not be used to get a list of notifications.

 ## Usage

 ??? note "Application"